 If you know a lot about QALYs and DALYs and avidly follow leading researchers then you're an Academic Altruist.

 These are the perfect combination of advocacy and fundraising.
 Host a debate between two charities and invite people to attend for a small fee.
 At the end of the evening the audience vote on which charity should receive the money raised.
 Not only does this raise money, but it also encourages others to think about how they choose charities to donate to.

 Raise awareness about the effects of climate change on those in poverty () and encourage others to action by organising a day of green activities.
 Get sponsored to go without meat, do others’ recycling, go litter picking or walk to work.

-Invite a guest speaker from an Effective Charity, meta-charity or research institute to discuss new finding or challenge the audience on our modern moral obligations.
+Invite a guest speaker from an Effective Charity, meta-charity or research institute to discuss new findings or challenge the audience on our modern moral obligations.
 You can boost fundraising by combining it with a raffle or selling refreshments.

 Let’s take it up another level.
 I challenge you to organise:

 Oxford and Warwick Universities have had huge success with big match events where for each £10 pounds given, they give £10 pounds too.
 Doing this Oxford University raised over £24,000 one year, and £12,000 the next.